π’ General Info

 Outdoor time in secure pens when possible

-6. Health & Lifespan
+Health & Lifespan

-40+ years with proper care
+Lifespan: 40+ years with proper care with some individuals living 50+ years

 Common Health Issues